vwolfley/missionMap/README.md

 Building a Google map with geojson.

-This project is about locating places where I served on my mission to the Minneapolis Minnesota Mission.
+This project is about locating places where I served on my mission to the Minneapolis Minnesota Mission (MMM).
+I served under President John R. Peterson from June 30, 1993 to June 30, 1995.

 #### Version